ory/ladon/README.md

 ## Limitations

+Ladon's limitations are listed here.

+### Regular expressions

 Matching regular expressions has a complexity of `O(n)` and databases such as MySQL or Postgres can not leverage indexes when parsing regular expressions.
-Thus, there is a considerable overhead when using regular expressions.
+Thus, there is considerable overhead when using regular expressions.

-We have implemented various strategies for improving regex lookup time:
+We have implemented various strategies for reducing policy matching time:

 1. An LRU cache is used for caching frequently compiled regular expressions.
 This reduces cpu complexity significantly for memory manager implementations.
-2. The SQL schema was changed to 3NF.
+2. The SQL schema is 3NF normalized.
-3. Policies, subjects and actions are stored uniquely, reducing look-up times.
+3. Policies, subjects and actions are stored uniquely, reducing the total number of rows.
 4. Only one query per look up is executed.
-5. If no regular expression is used, a simple equal match is done.
+5. If no regular expression is used, a simple equal match is done in SQL back-ends.

-This holds true especially for regular expressions in the subject field of a policy, as th
+You will get the best performance with the in-memory manager.
+The SQL adapters perform about 1000:1 compared to the in-memory solution.
+Please note that these tests where in laboratory environments with Docker, without an SSD, and single-threaded.
+You might get better results on your system.
+We are thinking about introducing It would be possible a simple cache strategy such as LRU with a maximum age to further reduce runtime complexity.

+We are also considering to offer different matching strategies (e.g. wildcard match) in the future, which will perform better with SQL databases.
+If you have ideas or suggestions, leave us an issue.

+### Unofficial RethinkDB & Redis DBAL

+Please note that RethinkDB and Redis are community efforts and not officially supported by ORY.
+We will try to ship stable set ups, but they might have issues regarding implementation or speed.

 ## Examples